Melbourne Train Map 2026

 Gippsland Double Crossover

-This one is harder, but not impossible.
-Removing the way the purple Gippsland V/Line service visually crosses the Cranbourne-Pakenham line and then the Frankston line is confusing to follow, and is unnecessarily complex.
+The way the purple Gippsland V/Line service visually crosses the Cranbourne-Pakenham line, and then also crosses the Frankston line is confusing to follow, and is unnecessarily complex.

-This neatly leaves the Gippsland V/Line running straight, while also giving it a cleaner visual bypass of South Yarra (where this line doesn't stop - though maybe it should once the Metro Tunnel timetable arrives in February 2026, freeing up two whole platforms at South Yarra station).
+This also gives the Gippsland V/Line service a cleaner visual bypass of South Yarra (where this line doesn't stop - though maybe it should once the Metro Tunnel timetable arrives in February 2026, freeing up two whole platforms at South Yarra station).

 Overall